 - Jewellery chain (something in an “antique gold,” like this one, suits the brass casing)

-Clean the shell casing:
+Clean the Shell Casing:

 I collected a wide selection of fired shell casings on our last trip to the firing range.
 I cleaned all the casings in the same vinegar bath & baking soda scrub I used to clean my penny for my penny ring project.
 Although the gunk came off, the casings kept a nice patina which I was happy about.
 Be sure to thoroughly rinse off all vinegar and baking soda.

 Finding the right size crystals was tricky.
 I brought one of each size shell casing to craft stores in search of the right stones.
-I finally found a strand of crystal points at a local bead shop in Thunder Bay.
+I finally found a strand of crystal points at a local bead shop.
 I’m happy I brought the shell casings because these stones are naturally irregular and only four or five fit well.
 I suggest checking out your local shops first.
 If ordering online, pay particular attention to the size of the beads.
 Specifically ask the seller if the stones will fit in a tube the diameter of your casing.

 |Rock Crystal Rough Point Stick Beads from Etsy|

-Drill a hole in the shell casing:
+Drill a Hole in the Shell Casing:

 One thing to note: although more uniform, the pipe cutter slightly curves the end of the casing inward.

 We used a metal file to gently file the metal at the cut edges and also where the holes were drilled.
-Work on a piece of paper towel to catch the filings and I recommend wearing gloves – the little metal bits are itchy as hell if they work their way into your skin.
+Work on a piece of paper towel to catch the filings and I recommend wearing gloves – the little metal bits are so itchy if they work their way into your skin.
 Trust me.